MarkBukowski/Time-tracking-app/README.md

 copy .env.example .env
 ```

-Then, create the database (I used PhpStorm IDE to create the initial DB) by naming it the same as `DB_DATABASE`
+Then, create the database on localhost server (I used PhpStorm IDE to create the initial DB in XAMPP) by naming it the same as `DB_DATABASE`

 **Generate key**